dependents/Dependents/readme.md

 1. Within a JS file, place your cursor over the dependency path you want to go to
 2. Press `CMD + Option + Right arrow` or `CMD + Option + Click` to jump to that file
  - If a dependency is aliased, you'll need to supply the path to your requirejs configuration

-### Prerequisites

-You need to have Node.js installed and the node tool [dependents](https://github.com/mrjoelkemp/node-dependents).

-`npm install dependents` in the root directory of your project

-*Global install support coming soon (brings about support for Windows and Linux)*

 ### Installation